ryukzak/nitta/doc/make.md

 ## General options:

-- Default

-  This option will build stack project, generate files for Web UI and build it.
+Default option will build stack project, generate files for Web UI and build it.

 - `prod`